 In consultation with multiple stakeholders we design, build, and test new market technologies.

-Launching markets built around empowering the supply side can be a hard sell.
-Why should buyers of labor move away from more one-sided workforce systems that can slash costs?
+Launching markets that empower the supply side can be a hard sell.
+Why should buyers of labor move away from more one-sided workforce systems that slash costs?

-Public agencies have a crucial role.
+Public agencies have a crucial role in starting alternative markets.
 Our open sourced manual, based on years of implementation planning with British and US cities, explains.